MohsenBah/G2M_Insight_Cab_Investment/README.md

 Still updating!

-This project aims to provide actionable insights or recommendations to help a firm in identifying the right cab company (Yellow or Pink ) for investing.
+This project aims to provide actionable insights or recommendations to help a firm in identifying the right cab company (Yellow or Pink ) to invest.

 Data sets: